cocotb/cocotb/documentation/source/simulator_support.rst

 Simulator Support
 *****************

-This page documents specifics, limitations, workarounds etc. in the various simulators.
+This page lists all simulators that cocotb provides support for and documents specifics, limitations, workarounds etc.

 .. _sim-icarus: